Video Game / Aero Fighters

 - Flying Car: The guest character from Turbo Force◊ is a jet-propelled sport car.

-- Giant Space Flea from Nowhere: The alternate final bosses, eg the monkey in 1, and the Bedsheet Ghost in 2.
+- Giant Space Flea from Nowhere: The alternate final bosses: Gorgonzula the Killer Space Monkey in 1, Tenukie the Bedsheet Ghost in 2, and Soh-Takeko the Mahjongg-Tile girl in 3.

 - Good Bad Translation: Lots of them.

-- Heroic Dolphin meets Sapient Cetacean: There is a dolphin fighter jet pilot able to communicate in human languages makes.
+- Heroic Dolphin: Spanky, a dolphin fighter jet pilot able to communicate in human languages.

 - Multiple Endings: All pilots have them, regardless of whether you're flying solo or with someone else, and whether or not you successfully defeat the final boss.
 In the rest of the series except for Assault, there's even endings for each possible pair of characters.